-What is a GMO?
+What is the definition of a GMO?
 This seemingly simple question is difficult to answer, and it’s about to get a whole lot tougher.

 It’s no mystery that GMO stands for genetically modified organism, but what exactly does that mean?
 You might have heard claims like: “we’ve been genetically modifying organisms for centuries”